-Boutros Boutros-Ghali, first U.N. chief from Africa, dies
+Boutros Boutros-Ghali, 1st U.N. chief from Africa, dies

 United Nations — Boutros Boutros-Ghali, a veteran Egyptian diplomat who helped negotiate his country’s landmark peace deal with Israel but then clashed with the United States when he served a single term as U.N. secretary-general, died Tuesday.
 He was 93.